kwark32/robo_arena_team_3/index.md

 We added a projectile weapon to the robots so now projectiles can be shot tapping or holding the spacebar.

+The robot health is indicated by a healthbar below the player name above the robot.

 ## Weeks 5 & 6

 We have better textures for almost anything now, including the robots (tanks).